redhat-developer/devspaces-images/devspaces-traefik/docs/content/providers/nomad.md

 _Optional, Default=""_

 Token is used to provide a per-request ACL token, if Nomad ACLs are enabled.
-The appropriate ACL privilege for this token is 'read-job', as outlined in the [Nomad documentation on ACL](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies).

 ```yaml tab="File (YAML)"
 providers: